iYadavVaibhav/iyadavvaibhav.github.io/_posts/2018-06-16-github-pages-jekyll.md

 ---
 layout: post
-title: How to setup Github Pages and Jekyll Sites
+title: Github Pages and Jekyll Sites - Complete Setup
 categories: howtos
 ---

 Github Pages are static sites that can be hosted on GitHub for free.
 Github Pages use Jekyll (a Ruby Gem) to build static site from markdown files.

+* Do not remove this line (it will not be displayed) {:toc}

 ## Quickest way to get started